deargle/deargle.github.io/_posts/2016-10-24-I-received-a-blackmail-letter.md

 By the way, nothing ever came from me ignoring the original letter I received.

-If you're a victim too, if you'd be so kind, please shoot me an email with your general location, and whether the post office stamp was also Nashville, Tennessee 370.
-I'm also still looking for a full scan of the new letter -- apparently there are some changes, further supporting the idea that there's a Word document floating around.
-I'll post the new one here.
+If you're a victim too, if you'd be so kind, please shoot me an email with your general location, and whether the post office stamp was also Nashville, Tennessee 370. ~~I'm also still looking for a full scan of the new letter -- apparently there are some changes, further supporting the idea that there's a Word document floating around.~~ Scan received, see link at bottom of this post.
+Mostly identical, with two differences:

+* First sentence is "I know about the secret you are keeping from your wife" instead of "I know you cheated on your wife."
+* There's a reference to "I stumbled across your misadventures while working a job around [location close to victim's address]", whereas before the location was not specified.

-I know my name (all our names) are on a lot of lists for sale out there, but I still wonder, which list did the scammer use for this?
+I know my name (all our names) are on a lot of lists for sale out there (the same lists that junk mailers use), but I still wonder, which list did the scammer use for this?
 Knowing that would answer the question -- "why me?".
 Probably just a mundane "people who are married" list of some kind, with random selection from the list.
 It's not even a "people who are married and who probably have $2,000 to spare" list, because I got targeted when I was a doctoral student ¯\\\_ツ\_/¯.

 The other thing is that before, I got a letter postmarked from my local city (which was unnerving).
 So did another victim who contacted me last year.
 I wonder how the attacker pulled that off.
 Are there such things as local letter-sending mules?
 But this time, it's all from Nashville?